Frequently Asked Questions

 What if I am thinking about my child having counselling but I'm not sure it's right for them and I've got lots of reservations about what's involved?

-You are right to think carefully about what is best for your child.
-Give me a ring or drop me an email, outlining the basics of your concerns.
+You are right to think carefully about what is best for your child and people are often a bit nervous about getting in touch.
+Give me a ring or drop me an email, outlining the basics of the problem and your concerns.
 We can then think together about what will be most helpful and whether counselling is the right course of action.
+I also do my best to help you find an alternative source of support if I can't help your child.

 How long do sessions last?